GdGohan/InstallModsforSSBUltimateforSudachi/README.md

 or load/01006A800016E000/Arc/romfs/skyline/plugins/

-SSB Ultimate v13.0.1 (if mods that use smashline_plugin crash the game):
+SSB Ultimate v13.0.1 (if mods that use smashline_plugin crash the game in the latest version):

 https://github.com/Raytwo/ARCropolis/releases/tag/v3.14.0